f5devcentral/f5xc-emea-workshop/docs/class4/module4/lab2/lab2.rst

 Create the iRule and assign to the Internal VS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Go to Local Traffic -> iRules
+* Go to Local Traffic -> iRules -> iRules list
 * Create the iRules with the code below.
-Name the iRules ``MyApiDiscoveryRule```
+Name the iRules ``MyApiDiscoveryRule``
+* Copy the irule.
+There is a Copy button below, on the top right corner, to copy the full text.

 .. note::

-    Check that the Internal Pool name is ``logging-pool-tls``.
+    Check that your Internal Pool name is ``logging-pool-tls``.
 This name is used into this iRule.
-If you have follow the below steps and used the same names as defined in the lab, the iRule is ready and can be copy/paste.
+If you have followed the above steps and used the same names as defined in the lab, the iRule is ready and can be copy/paste.

     .. image:: ../pictures/irule2.png
        :align: left